puneetsngh/pythonSkypeBot/README.md

 5. JWT Security Support

 #### This is the first wrapper for skype bot api.
 I tried to keep it really simple from understanding point of view.
-If you feel that you have something to contribute and imporve this wrapper, you are welcome to send pull requests.
+If you feel that you have something to contribute and improve this wrapper, you are welcome to send pull requests.

 I will mention every person's name who will contribute for it's developement.